 Since early August, there has been a trend on Facebook and Twitter that has people listing their first seven jobs.
 I wasn’t going to join in and do it initially, but thought it might be an interesting exercise and hoped my sons Brendan & Eric might get a kick out of it.
 So I posted… Continue reading Books, Covers, Junkyards, Revelations

 This post is dedicated to my father, Dr. Leo Thomas “Tom” Rozum, who passed away Thursday, August 27, 2015.
 May we all be mindful of creating meaningful opportunities to connect with one another during our short time on this earth.
-It’s never too late to reach and and tell people you love them.
+It’s never too late to reach out and tell people you love them.
 Feeling isolated?
 Blue?… Continue reading Connections… Conversation… Community

 I’ve always loved the creative exercise of pairing art images with verse.
 Below are visuals, quotes, poetry, etc. which have spoken to me this past year or so.
 May they speak to you, too.
 (Note: Known artists/writers are credited for their work when I’ve been able to find the source.)
 THE LAYERS I have walked… Continue reading Layers.
 Changes.
 Integrity.
 Transformation.